|MLT Program Graduation Rate||100%||NA||100%||100%|

 During the second year, the classroom activities and laboratory components of the campus setting complement each other in an integrated and sequential manner.
 Each module of instruction prepares students for subsequent concepts and techniques, laying a solid foundation for entry-level knowledge and skills.

-To provide as much realism as possible, a Student Laboratory is located at Legacy Emanuel with PCC instructional staff on-site.
-The Student Laboratory helps students make the transition from the structured laboratory setting on campus to the more independent clinical setting.
+To provide as much realism as possible, a Simulation Laboratory (SimLab) is located at Legacy Good Samaritan with PCC instructional staff on-site.
+The SimLab helps students make the transition from the structured laboratory setting on campus to the more independent clinical setting.
 Students refine skills and develop confidence through repetition of basic procedures.
 They also develop analytical skills by researching answers for their study questions, performing practical examinations to test their technical competency, and completing written exams to determine how well they are able to relate theory and practice.

 The Clinical Laboratory

-The overall training in clinical laboratory practice, including student lab activities and clinical lab training, amounts to over 800 hours.
+The overall training in clinical laboratory practice, including student lab activities and clinical lab training, amounts to nearly 800 hours.

 See Partner Laboratories for a list of laboratory affiliates.